 New form to request authorised absence

-As you know, school's procedure at present is to ask parents to write a letter to ask for authorised leave from the Headteacher if it is needed in extreme circumstances.
-After Easter, this will change to asking you to complete an exceptional circumstances request form.
+If you need to ask for authorised leave from the Headteacher, please complete an exceptional circumstances request form.
 A blank copy can be downloaded below, or can be taken from the letter rack in reception.

 Thank you as always for your cooperation and support.